The Drinfeld-Grinberg-Kazhdan theorem and embedding codimension of the arc space

 \begin{remark} If $\cR$ is quasi-adic, then we consider $\^R$ with the filtration given by the ideals $\^{\fm^n}$.
 Then the natural map

 is surjective.
 Indeed, this follows from the fact that the maps

 are bijective.
 Conversely, this property characterizes quasi-adic rings, see \cite{Chi21}. \end{remark}

 \begin{remark} If $(R,\fm)$ is any local ring, then the completion $\^R$ is quasi-adic.
 Moreover, if $\^R$ is quasi-adic and the maximal ideal $\^\fm$ is finitely generated, then $\^R$ is adic.
-This follows essentially from \SPC{09B8} (see also \cite{Chi21}). \end{remark}
+This follows essentially from \SPC{09B8} (see also \cite{Chi21}).
+Conversely, for $R$ the localization of $k[x_i \mid i\in I]$ at the maximal ideal $\fm = (x_i \mid i \in I)$, the completion of $R$ is adic if and only if $I$ is finite \SPC{05JA}. \end{remark}